gabetucker2/lolMatchupGenerator/README.md

 13. Aurora / Trundle / Warwick / Yone
 14. K'Sante / Shen / Trundle / Yone
 15. K'Sante / Kennen / Shen / Teemo

-## How we generated these superlatives (for nerds)

-We can take the standard deviation of each champion to determine which champions are the best blind picks and the worst blind picks.
-A higher standard deviation means it's a worse blind pick since that champion has a higher probability of being counterpicked.
-The inverse is true for how strong each champion is as a counterpick.
-Note that champions with a lower play rate in the top lane (e.g., Ryze) may skew results.

-Likewise, we can calculate the average of each champion's correlations in our heatmap to determine how good a champion is as a counterpick addition to your champion pool.
-This is how we generate the strength of champion pools: by finding the lowest possible sum of each champion's correlations with one another in terms of who they counter.